funkelab/motile_napari_plugin/docs/source/getting_started.rst

 Input data
 **********
-The motile plugin does not perform detection: you must provide a Labels layer or a Points layer containing the objects you want to track.
+The motile tracker does not perform detection: you must provide a Labels layer or a Points layer containing the objects you want to track.
 The Labels layer must have time as the first dimension followed by the spatial dimensions (no channels).